 Students Fostered International Friendships and Developed a Global Mind Set

-89% of students increased their desire to visit Japan/America after participating in Global Classmates.
-In addition, 70% of students felt more connected to their partner classmates and 80% of students increased their desire to meet their partner students.
+91% of students increased their desire to visit Japan/America after participating in Global Classmates and 83% of students desired to meet their partner students.

 In this age of the Internet and its abundance of information, it is crucial for people to be able to not be misled by political propaganda or stereotypes, and be able to connect as individuals.
 They must get to know one another with an open mind and open heart, building trust between them.
 What they experience through Global Classmates, connecting with classmates across the ocean, will be invaluable for the students who will be part of this globalized world.

 ・Before participating in this program, I used to think that I want to make American friends so that I can improve my English.
 After participating in a fun exchange, I am happy that my English improved but I am happier about the bond and friendship that I made with them.
 I realized the importance of this bond.
 I am so happy to have realized this and am happy with the experience. （male, Nichinan Shintoku High School）

 ・The United States used to be a very distant presence in my mind but as the exchange went on, it started to feel very close.
 Talking to American students made them feel close and it was a lot of fun. （female, Fukuoka Futaba High School）

 ・There aren’t a lot of opportunities to interact with American people my age so it was a valuable experience.
 I will treasure the gift I received through Omiyage Exchange.
 I want to continue the exchange in the future. （female, Sapporo Keihoku Commercial High School）

 ・I was able to share many things through photos and comments.
 I want to be able to interact with many people from other countries using these kinds of communication tools in the future. （female, Fukushima Minami High School）